 Easy Feature Integration

 You’ll be able to integrate various features into your software easily.
-For example, as we discussed in our chatbot vs live agent guide, chatbots are very useful for helping customers navigate through menus.
+For example, chatbots are very useful for helping customers navigate through menus.
 They also save money because there’s no need to involve your agents when self-service is enough.
 It’s very easy to implement inside RCS software, and you can use a FAQ-style setup or incorporate AI to help your customers receive resolution.

 Additionally, since this messaging easily sends location data, brands send information to the customer through the messaging app that will tell them how to reach their nearest brick and mortar location.
 This is also useful for those receiving deliveries since purchasing, shipping, and delivery confirmation are all possible with the messaging application.

 Communications platform as a service (CPaaS) providers help your developers add messaging APIs to your applications so you can extend your communications channels.
 This lets your customers reach your brand in ways that they find convenient.
-Remember, as we covered in our State of the Contact Center piece, modern customers typically use more than three touchpoints to reach a brand.
+Remember, modern customers typically use more than three touchpoints to reach a brand.
 This means that you have to find the one with the best messaging features to meet your customers’ needs.

-Here are four providers that include APIs for messaging.
+Here are some providers that include APIs for messaging.
 These will make reaching out to Android users on the mobile operators that support the system easier.

 Twilio is a CPaaS provider that makes it easy to send messages to customers.
-Even though we talked about the top Twilio Alternatives recently, we still feel that Twilio is a great option for businesses that are looking to upgrade their customer experience by switching to RCS messaging.
+Even though there are lots of great Twilio alternatives, Twilio is still a great option for businesses that are looking to upgrade their customer experience by switching to RCS messaging.
 Their options are scalable so that messages are deliverable across the globe, and they have an uptime guarantee of 99.95%.
 Twilio also has an RCS app with a drag-and-drop builder that can be used to customize your messages to create a better user experience for customers.

 Messaging APIs Available through Twilio